cosmos/cosmos-sdk/docs/core/context.md

 A basic Context is defined in the [Golang Context Package](https://golang.org/pkg/context).
 A Context is an immutable data structure that carries request-scoped data across APIs and processes.
 Contexts are also designed to enable concurrency and to be used in goroutines.

-Contexts are intended to be **immutable**.
-They should never be edited.
+Contexts are intended to be **immutable**; they should never be edited.
 Instead, the convention is to create a child context from its parent using a `With` function.
 For example:

 ``` go
 childCtx = parentCtx.WithBlockHeader(header)